Spherical nucleic acid: Structure and function

 The SNA structure typically consists of two components: a nanoparticle core and a nucleic acid shell.
 The nucleic acid shell is made up of short, synthetic oligonucleotides terminated with a functional group that can be utilized to attach them to the nanoparticle core.
 The dense loading of nucleic acids on the particle surface results in a characteristic radial orientation around the nanoparticle core, which minimizes repulsion between the negatively charged oligonucleotides.

 The first SNA consisted of a gold nanoparticle core with a dense shell of 3' alkanethiol-terminated DNA strands.
 Repeated additions of salt counterions were used to reduce the electrostatic repulsion between DNA strands and enable more efficient DNA packing on the nanoparticle surface.
 Since then, silver, iron oxide, silica, and semiconductor materials have also been used as inorganic cores for SNAs.
 Other core materials with increased biocompatibility, such FDA-approved PLGA polymer nanoparticles, micelles, liposomes, and proteins have also been used to prepare SNAs.
 Single-stranded and double-stranded versions of these materials have been created using, for example, DNA, LNA, and RNA.

 One- and two-dimensional forms of nucleic acids (e.g., single strands, linear duplexes, and plasmids) (Fig. 1) are important biological machinery for the storage and transmission of genetic information.
 The specificity of DNA interactions through Watson–Crick base pairing provides the foundation for these functions.
-Scientists and engineers have been synthesizing and, in certain cases, mass-producing nucleic acids for decades to understand and exploit this elegant chemical recognition motif.
+Scientists and engineers have been synthesising and, in certain cases, mass-producing nucleic acids for decades to understand and exploit this elegant chemical recognition motif.
 The recognition abilities of nucleic acids can be enhanced when arranged in a spherical geometry, which allows for polyvalent interactions to occur.
-This polyvalency, along with the high density and degree of orientation described above, helps explain why SNAs exhibit different properties than their lower-dimensional constituents (Fig. 2).
+This polyvalency, in this context, polyvalency refers to the presentation of many nucleic acid strands on a single spherical scaffold, allowing multiple binding interactions to occur simultaneously; along with the high density and degree of orientation described above, helps explain why SNAs exhibit different properties than their lower-dimensional constituents (Fig. 2).

 Figure 2.
 Properties of spherical nucleic acids (SNAs) versus linear nucleic acids.